SURVEY OF AVERAGE WEEKLY EARNINGS - HELP PAGE

 Can I save an unfinished web form?

 Yes, there is a functionality to save the web form when partially completed so you can return to it later.
 To do this simply click the Save and Exit button at the top of the form.
 This will save your form and exit you from the system.
 You will receive a confirmation message.
 You can then log back in to complete the survey at any time.
+Please be aware that, for security reasons, if there is inactivity on your computer for 20 minutes the web form will time out without saving.

 Can I keep a record of my completed web form?